-Criteria Scoring (0-3) Comments (must be included) 1.
+CERTICAL PARTITION CONTROL OF THE PROPERTY OF 1 Criteria Scoring Comments (must (0-3) be included) 1.
 Demonstrated competence with regard to overall writing ability, including sentence structure, grammar, spelling, and punctuation.
-(00) be included) 2.
-Demonstrated ability to write a well-organized, coherent paper that has a sequential flow of ideas and appropriate transitional sentences.
+2. Demonstrated ability to write a well-organized, coherent paper that has a sequential flow of ideas and appropriate transitional sentences.
 Total Score Possible range 0-6; Minimum passing score = 4, with no 0 on any item Pass Non-Pass